srvenkataratnamnagidi-sayukth/servicesC3/content/DevOps/Service Offered by C3/_index.en.md

 - Remote monitoring allows administrators to keep an eye on servers from anywhere.
 This can involve the use of remote monitoring tools like Grafana , Promotheus or cloud-based services.

  Server monitoring can be done using a variety of tools and software, ranging from open-source solutions to commercial products.
-Some well-known server monitoring tools include Nagios, Zabbix, Prometheus, and commercial solutions like SolarWinds and New Relic.
+Some well-known server monitoring tools include  Nagios, Prometheus, and commercial solutions like SolarWinds and New Relic.
 The choice of tool depends on the specific needs and budget of your organization.

 > Effective server monitoring is a critical part of ensuring the reliability and performance of your IT infrastructure, particularly in larger organizations where numerous servers and services need to be managed.